 - Friends of Lewes ‘Lewes Twittens’ book – Kim Clark’s The Twittens: the Saxon and Norman Lanes of Lewes was revised and reprinted in 2014.

-- The “Magic Circle” above Castle Ditch Lane – Plans are being prepared for the restoration of this space which was once part of the ornamental garden of Castlegate House, and included a fountain and stone seating.
-The Society has applied to the County Council to have the footpath linking Castlegate with Castle Ditch Lane through the Magic Circle formally designated as a right of way.
+- The “Magic Circle” above Castle Ditch Lane – Plans have been prepared for the restoration of this space which was once part of the ornamental garden of Castlegate House, and included a fountain and stone seating.
+The Society has succeeded in having the footpath linking Castlegate with Castle Ditch Lane through the Magic Circle formally designated as a right of way, and at a public meeting in September 2017 it shared its plan to reinstate the area as a place to pause and reflect in pleasant surroundings.
+Friends of Lewes Statement (Aug 2017).
+Report of 14.9.17 meeting on Facebook.

 - Historical plaques – six more plaques marking historic features in Lewes were put up by the Town Council in September 2012.
 The Society has researched and suggested wording for a further five or six which were installed in 2014 by the Town Ranger.
 A comprehensive survey of the plaques in Lewes was completed by The Society in June 2013, and updated in June 2017. [pdf, 9.4Mb].
 A competition for school children featuring these plaques ran through the Summer holidays in 2014.